Lonza Group: Business operations

-As of 2023, Lonza had twenty-four self-described major sites located in the United States, India, the Czech Republic, Belgium, Spain, China, France, South Africa, Switzerland, Singapore, Mexico, Japan, Brazil and the United Kingdom.
-This site accounting shows significant changes from a 2016 self-description, which listed sixteen major sites.
+As of 2023, Lonza had over thirty development and manufacturing sites located in countries including Switzerland, the United States, the United Kingdom, Belgium, Spain, France, Mexico, Brazil, Japan, India, China and Singapore.

 The presence in India was established in Genome Valley, where ground was broken in 2011.

-In 2018, Lonza opened a 300,000 sqft facility in the United States in Pearland, Texas (a suburb of Houston).
-This is one of four sites which are focused on cell and gene therapy, the other three being in Portsmouth, New Hampshire; Geleen, Netherlands; and Singapore.
+In 2018, Lonza opened a 300,000 sqft facility focused on cell and gene therapy in the United States in Pearland, Texas (a suburb of Houston).
+In 2023, Lonza Group acquired Synaffix to strengthen its antibody-drug conjugate capacity.
+In October 2024, the company completed the acquisition of the Genentech biologics manufacturing site in Vacaville, California, from Roche.

-As of 2023, the company has employed over 17,500 people, across about 35 countries.
+As of 2023, the company employed approximately 18,000 people across more than 30 locations.